jyli7/readertron/README.md

-- fix bookmarklet, add feedback to it. (everybody)
-- view bug with overlapping shit. (chip, john)
-- john's unread counts.
-- spurious unreads (like my norvig, and john's)
+- settings link for subscription management.
+	- gear: goes to /subscriptions (not /subscriptions?first_time_through)
+- close the "share with note" thing right after you click it, and broadcast the message then, too.
+- also broadcast on regular shares.
+- update your share count when you share something.
+- polling for shared counts every 30s or so.

+- sharing YouTube videos via the bookmarklet.
 - first post being marked as read. (silber)
-- ability to log in as other people. (me)
 - meta page input box widths on firefox
-- settings link for subscription management.
-	- gear: goes to /subscriptions (not /subscriptions?first_time_through)
-- stats rake task for me.
 - /entries less than 1s
 - scroll trigger still not smart enough?
+- timestamps on posts are in the wrong time zone?

+- feed fetching can be a little smarter, not looking at feeds with super old posts, or looking at them less frequently.

 - nginx speed configs
 - actually using .count when counts are what we need